-1. Elementor Pro
+- Elementor Pro

-2. PowerPack
+- PowerPack

-3. Yoast
+- Yoast

-4. WP Fastest Cache
+- WP Fastest Cache

-5. Updraft
+- Updraft

-6. WP Advanced Database Cleaner
+- WP Advanced Database Cleaner

-7. Shortpixel
+- Shortpixel

-8. WordFence
+- WordFence

-9. GDPR Banner
+- GDPR Banner

 Elementor Pro

 Let’s start with the one you’re probably familiar with – Elementor Pro.
 This is the paid-for version of Elementor and expands the number of widgets available.
-It’s made by the same people as Elementor and therefore works well with the main plugin.
+It’s made by the same people as Elementor and therefore works with the main plugin.

 Elementor recently changed their subscription options so the cheapest one won’t get you the full suite of widgets so it will depend on your budget which subscription you go for.
+For 1 site with limited widgets it’s currently $59 a year or if you want all the widgets it’s $99 a year.

 Once you’ve paid and downloaded the plugin it’ll need to be manually installed.
 Instructions here.

-What it gets you:
+Highlights of what it gets you:

 PowerPack

-This is a other paid plugin but for me, this really fills in some of the gaps that Elementor Pro doesn’t cover so is the perfect addition as my standard tech stack for clients.
+This is a other paid plugin but for me, this really fills in some of the gaps that Elementor Pro doesn’t cover so is the perfect addition as my standard plugin stack for clients.

-To subscribe and download go to powerpack.com.
+To subscribe and download go to PowerPack.

-What it gets you:
+Highlights of what it gets you:

 Yoast